The 2-Minute Rule: Start Any Habit Without Willpower

 After two weeks of consistent two-minute sessions, standardize the full habit.
 This means doing the complete version with a fixed schedule, fixed location, and fixed sequence - but still starting with the two-minute entry point.

 The two-minute version becomes your guaranteed minimum.
 On hard days, you only have to do the two minutes.
 On good days, you keep going.
 But the two minutes always happens.
+If your hard days outnumber the good ones, as they tend to for parents building habits around nap schedules and school runs, this guaranteed minimum is the whole strategy.

 Then, once the standardized version is stable, you can begin optimizing - improving form, increasing intensity, adding variety.